datalayer-examples/crossplane-example/docs/03-gcp-provider.md

 ## Alternatives

 Install more providers.

-Watch out when you install the `provider-helm to that open issue [provider-helm hides providerconfigs](https://github.com/crossplane-contrib/provider-helm/issues/89).
+Watch out when you install the more providers, the later providerconfigs may be hidden (read more on e.g. [provider-helm hides providerconfigs](https://github.com/crossplane-contrib/provider-helm/issues/89)).

 ```bash
 # Helm provider may be useful for you.